 Here are some key insights from Spencer’s influential work, which I found thoroughly engaging.
 It's fascinating to see how his ideas have shaped modern sociology.:

-I - Our Need for It (Why Sociology Matters)
+I - Our Need Of It (Why Sociology Matters)

 "Causes and proximate results are alone contemplated…beyond each immediate result there will be multitudinous remote results, most of them quite incalculable.” (p.
 2)